-In this tutorial we are going to train an Agent to Play Suit Collector game using Reinforcement Learning.
+In this tutorial we are going to train an agent to play ‘Suit Collector’ game using Reinforcement Learning.
 We will also learn how to create a gymnasium environment for the agent.
-The problem is solved using Reinforcement Learning techniques such as Deep Learning, Q-learning algorithm, Double Q-Networks (DQN), Experience Replay, epsilon-Greedy.
+The problem is solved using Reinforcement Learning techniques such as Deep Learning, Temporal Difference Q-learning algorithm, Double Q-Networks (DQN), Experience Replay, Epsilon-Greedy.
 The tutorial covers how to implement these techniques to train an agent.
 The tutorial also covers the background on what Suit Collector game is and how it’s played.

 Objectives